Camping is great way to relax while enjoying the outdoors and being able to share the experience with your dog can make it even more enjoyable.

 It is important to realise that taking your dog away camping with you is something that requires some thought and preparation.
 Here are a few tips to help you prepare for a camping trip with your dog and to keep them safe while camping.

-- Make sure your dog is up to date with their vaccinations, intestinal worming and heartworm treatment.
+Make sure your dog is up to date with their vaccinations, intestinal worming and heartworm treatment.
 Treat your dog for fleas and ensure that if you are going to be camping in an area with ticks that they have tick protection on board.
-If you are going away for a long time make sure you take any of these treatments with you that may be needed.
+Make sure you take any of these treatments with you that may be needed.
 Also make sure you take ample supply of any other medications that your dog takes, whether they are daily medications or periodically, it is much better to have them with you.

-- Fresh Water is a must have for your dog.
+Fresh Water is a must have for your dog.
 Depending on your destination you may need to take water with you.
-They should not be drinking sea water or from dams, creeks and rivers because even if the water appears fresh it could still contain harmful bacteria.
+They should not be drinking sea water or water from dams, creeks and rivers.
+Even if the water appears fresh it could still contain harmful bacteria.

 So why not go and enjoy your camping trip with Man’s Best Friend, they will love it and so will you!